-Lancaster, CA, July 30, 2019: Mosquitoes collected from a mosquito trap in Lancaster tested positive for West Nile virus (WNV).
-The trap was near 15th Street West and Avenue K. The mosquito samples were tested at the West Valley Mosquito and Vector Control District laboratory.
-"Despite the challenges that accompany the ever-changing COVID-19 situation, our District remains dedicated to mosquito control in the community.
-These positive mosquito samples are a good reminder that West Nile Virus is active in the Antelope Valley and that residents need to be vigilant," said District Manager Cei Kratz.
+Lancaster, CA, June 13, 2022: Mosquitoes collected from a mosquito trap in Lancaster tested positive for West Nile virus (WNV).
+The trap was placed near 40th Street East and Avenue J-8.
+"These positive mosquito samples are a good reminder that West Nile Virus is active in the Antelope Valley and that residents need to be vigilant about personal mosquito control measures," said District Manager Leann Verdick.

 Hot weather is ideal to breed mosquitoes quickly.
 Stagnant water turns green more quickly and mosquitoes can go from egg to adult in just 5 days.
-The District wants to remind the community that mosquito control is a shared responsibility of the property owner and the District.
-If both parties do their part to get rid of or treat standing water, the entire community will benefit from less mosquitoes and less chances of mosquitoborne diseases, such as West Nile virus.
+Mosquito control is a shared responsibility of the property owner and the District.
+If both parties do their part to get rid of or treat standing water, the entire community will benefit from less mosquitoes and less chances of mosquito-borne diseases, such as West Nile virus.
+AVMVCD personnel will continue to conduct intensive searches of the area surrounding this WNV detection as well as throughout the entire District to keep mosquito populations low and reduce the chances of residents getting ill.
+This includes following up with residents who have been identified as having unmaintained swimming pools.